ageir/SonarI2C-RPi/README.md

 Will also work with a PCF8574 expander and a NOR gate.
 See Alastair's links above for more information on how to set that up.

+Note: This is not a direct port of the Arduino library.
+It works perfectly with the Octosonar but the functions and classes are not the same.

 ## Supported Platforms

 Raspberry Pi (any model) with Python.
-Tested with Python 2.7.9 and Python 3.4.2
+Tested with Python 2.7 and Python 3.4

 ## Getting Started